thomasokken/free42/ppcskins/README.txt

   are: top-left corner, x magnification, y magnification, background color, foreground color.
 Colors are specified as 6-digit hex numbers in RRGGBB format.
+  On the PocketPC ONLY, the x magnification may be set to 0, which selects a special mode that effectively gives a horizontal magnification of 1.67; this allows Free42 to get the most out of QVGA's inconvenient 240-pixel screen width.
+Note: this cannot be used in Landscape mode (see below).
+Landscape: (PocketPC ONLY) renders the display vertically.
+Like the "x magnification = 0" trick, this is another way to cope with the awkward screen size on QVGA Pocket PC devices: a doubled display is 262 pixels wide, which does not fit in the available 240x268 area horizontally, but it does vertically.
+  To enable landscape mode, say "Landscape: 1".
+Note: if the x magnification is set to 0 (see above), landscape mode will not be enabled.
 Key: describes a clickable key; arguments are: keycode, sensitive rectangle (i.e. the rectangle where mouse-down events will cause the key to be pressed), display rectangle (i.e. the rectangle that changes when a key is